hunterwilhelm/conference-radio/app-org-conferenceradio-app/README.md

  - [x] feature: save filter to your phone
  - [x] feature: save where you were and your settings to your phone
  - [x] feature: languages
+ - [ ] bug: fix issue with the date labelling in bookmarks
+ - [ ] bug: fix album art going to main page
  - [ ] feature: add anonymous analytics